Period matrices and homological quasi-trees on discrete Riemann surfaces: Introduction

-For a closed 1-form, its {\em period} $A = (a_1, a_2, \dots, a_{2g})^t \in \mathbb{R}^{2g}$ is a column vector defined by
+For a closed $1$-form, its {\em period} $A = (a_1, a_2, \dots, a_{2g})^t \in \mathbb{R}^{2g}$ is a column vector defined by

-where the sum is over oriented edges forming a loop homotopic to $\gamma_k$.
-The closedness of $\omega$ implies that the period is independent of the chosen paths.
-A closed 1-form $\omega$ is said to be {\em harmonic} if its dual 1-form $\star \omega := \mathsf{c} \omega$ is also closed on the dual cell decomposition; that is, for each $v \in V$,
+where the sum is over oriented edges forming a cycle homotopic to $\gamma_k$.
+The closedness of $\omega$ implies that the period is independent of the chosen cycles.
+A closed $1$-form $\omega$ is said to be {\em harmonic} if its dual $1$-form $\star \omega := \mathsf{c} \omega$ is also closed on the dual cell decomposition; that is, for each $v \in V$,

 where $\mathsf{c}_{uv} = \mathsf{c}_{vu}$, and the sum is taken over all vertices $u$ adjacent to $v$.
-For an edge $uv$ oriented from vertex $u$ to $v$, its dual edge is oriented from the right face of $uv$ to its left face.
-We denote by $A^{\star}$ the period of $\star \omega$, integrated over the dual edges.
-It is known that for any vector $A \in \mathbb{R}^{2g}$, there exists a unique discrete harmonic 1-form $\omega$ with the prescribed period, and we denote $A^{\star}$ as the period of its dual 1-form \cite{Mercat2007,Bobenko2016}.
-Harmonic conjugation thus induces a linear action on the period space.
-With respect to the standard basis, this linear map defines our $2g \times 2g$ period matrix $L$, satisfying
+For an edge $uv$ oriented from $u$ to $v$, its dual edge is oriented from the right face of $uv$ to its left face.
+We denote by $A^{\star}$ the period of $\star \omega$, summed along cycles in the dual graph homologically equivalent to the homology basis.
+It is known that for any vector $A \in \mathbb{R}^{2g}$, there exists a unique discrete harmonic $1$-form $\omega$ with the prescribed period, and we denote $A^{\star}$ as the period of its dual $1$-form~\cite{Mercat2007,Bobenko2016}.
+This correspondence thus induces a linear action on the space of periods $\mathbb{R}^{2g}$.
+With respect to the homology basis, this linear map defines our $2g \times 2g$ period matrix $L$, satisfying

-The discrete period matrix is introduced by Mercat \cite{Mercat2007} and it is known that the matrix product $\Omega L$ is symmetric and positive definite, in accordance with the Riemann bilinear relation~\cite{Mercat2007,Bobenko2016}.
+The discrete period matrix is introduced by Mercat~\cite{Mercat2002, Mercat2007} and it is known that the matrix product $\Omega L$ is symmetric and positive definite, in accordance with the Riemann bilinear relation~\cite{Mercat2007,Bobenko2016}.